cboling/xos/xos/configurations/adtn-cord/README.md

 #### Files to edit

-1. Edit the *admin-openrs.sh* in the _xos/configurations/adtn-cord_ directory to contain the proper OpenStack credentials.
+1. Edit the *admin-openrc.sh* in the _xos/configurations/adtn-cord_ directory to contain the proper OpenStack credentials.
 This file is used during the creation of the *nodes.yaml* file (primarily to extract compute node names) that will be used and the *images.yaml* file for available glance images.
  It is for this reason you should have a working OpenStack installation with loaded images ready to go.
 The images